pwtail/readme/README.md

 # RFC: balrog project

-*Slogan: ancient demons fighting by your side.*
+*Ancient demons fighting by your side.*

 **No async/await**